oslohaskell/stack-presentation/presentation.md

      =<< getContents
 ```

-^ The first line in the source file is the usual “shebang” to use stack as a script interpreter.
-The second line, is a Haskell comment providing additional options to stack (due to the common limitation of the “shebang” line only being allowed a single argument).
+^ The second line, is a Haskell comment providing additional options to stack (due to the common limitation of the “shebang” line only being allowed a single argument).
 In this case, the options tell stack to use the lts-3.2 resolver, automatically install GHC if it is not already installed, and ensure the pandoc package is available.

 ---